West Side Rag

 “Three Arts demonstrates that even complex historic buildings can be transformed to help meet the city’s housing needs and its climate goals,” said Marrocco.

-The building will see one major change: While the women’s boarding house and the temporary WSFSSH shelter provided single room occupancy (SRO) housing to more than 120 people at their peaks, the restoration will combine rooms to create 61 studio apartments with private bathrooms.
+The building will see one major change: While the women’s boarding house and the temporary WSFSSH shelter provided single room occupancy (SRO) in spaces covering just 100 square feet or less, the restoration will combine those small rooms to create 61 studio apartments with private bathrooms.

 Formerly homeless individuals referred by several city agencies will make up 40% of the project’s residents; the other 60% will gain entrance via a lottery system.
 All residents will have access to a range of WSFSSH-provided programming, including case management, counseling, technology access, and enrichment activities.
 The organization also hopes to make certain Three Arts spaces—like the grand auditorium that hosted Friday’s launch—accessible to the neighborhood for concerts and other events.